 Viewed across a spectrum, dyslexia can be difficult to recognise.
 By expanding on the understanding of dyslexia traits and range of support tools, this subject uncovers the complexity of dyslexia and how to recognise and support individuals.
-Students will be presented with perspectives from the lived experience of individuals and parents demonstrating varying contexts and levels of support requirements.
-Understanding how this condition can impact an individual’s education creates the platform for students to apply their knowledge to put contemporary practices of support in the classroom.
+You will be presented with perspectives from the lived experience of individuals and parents demonstrating varying contexts and levels of support requirements.
+Understanding how this condition can impact an individual’s education creates the platform for you to apply your knowledge to put contemporary practices of support in the classroom.

 It’s study that suits you, with flexible online delivery taught by leading industry experienced lecturers, to provide you with the knowledge and skills you need to achieve your career goals.

 Find out more about course fees and financial support – and for personalised advice, just ask.